漫画アニメ共に企画初期の段階から声をかけて動いており、漫画はボンボンから当時新人の藤異先生、アニメ側からメガテン好きな岩永さんが名乗りを上げ参戦。しかし途中で私がいたG社が潰れたことで、TVアニメは私の与り知らぬ所へ……

 Speaking of Princess Maker, there was a fourth Princess Maker game that was in planning around the same time as Red and Black Book's development.

 It was to be the first set in modern Japan, with the player character as a refugee of a fantasy kingdom living a normal life.
-They are tasked with raising a girl who herself ran for her life from another world to live in Tokyo, under the guidance of the winged dog demon Cube.
+They are tasked with raising a girl named Karen who herself ran for her life from another world to live in Tokyo, under the guidance of the winged dog demon Cube.
 At face value, there are certainly similarities to Devil Children's Harajuku setting.

 A series of teaser images and doujin-style previews of upcoming art were released to show off the new princess in 1999 and 2000, as found in 2017's retrospective art book "Princess Maker: Takami Akai Artworks".
+The August 1999 preview doujin even describes in-game events where fantasy creatures from other worlds pose as human to befriend or act as rivals to Karen, similar to how Souta, Youki and Takajou interacted with the Devil Children main characters in the games.

 By the time previews were published in Korean magazines with an expected release date of Spring 2001 ( scans: 1 2 3 4 ), it was credited as being developed by series creator Takami Akai's own company Ninelives Co, Ltd instead of Gainax.

-The mascot of Ninelives, Minette.
 Source: Ninelives Co, Ltd

 This was the case for every Princess Maker from the first original PlayStation Princess Maker game until then.
 Ninelives' alleged purpose was for longtime Gainax employees Takami Akai and Jun Tamaya to handle planning games.

 Back in 1998, Ninelives had plans to expand.
 The company was looking to bring on board new graduate hires in roles such as graphic designers and production managers or planners.
-That may have been for the Crest of the Stars PlayStation game released on May 22, 2001, which reportedly started planning in 1998 and shipped later than expected, though the recruitment page lacks details on the anticipated projects.
+That may have been for the Crest of the Stars PlayStation game released on May 25, 2000, which reportedly started planning in 1997 and shipped later than expected, though the recruitment page lacks details on the anticipated projects.
 Yogiri's background and date of birth indicates that he'd have to have graduated from a four year university no sooner than March of 1998, and given the earliest game credits to his name combined with his pseudonym amount to Devil Children, he'd have to have been recruited for that project between 1998 and 1999.

-While most of Ninelives' recruitment stopped in 1999, there was a specific call for a "mid career" graphic designer in the middle of the year highlighting experience with character design and digital art.
 This is seemingly unaccounted for, as the only character designer credited for PlayStation Crest of the Stars was Risa Kaneda ("金田 理沙"), an existing member of Ninelives whose past experience was working as graphic design staff for their 1997 game Cellophanes.
 Meanwhile, Naoto Tenhiro, who would be credited for the character design of a later Princess Maker game, had just started working on Sister Princess for idol entertainment company Bushiroad, and certainly did not have the time to moonlight for Ninelives in 1999.
 This particular job description could fit Waka Maeda's standing in the industry, though she does not appear in the credits for any Ninelives games.
 Regardless, once the senior graphic designer role was filled, the number of staff employed ceased to be reported on the company website later that year.

 Curiously, the publishing credits for Princess Maker 4 in magazine previews and the official website went to CyberFront instead of Ninelives or Gainax.